Irreligion: Demographics

 Inverse association between intelligence and religiosity, and the inverse correlation between intelligence and fertility might lead to a decline in non-religious identity (contra-secularization hypothesis) in the foreseeable future.
 In 2007, sociologist Phil Zuckerman's global studies on atheism have indicated that global atheism may be in decline due to irreligious countries having the lowest birth rates in the world and religious countries having higher birth rates in general.
 A Pew 2015 global projection study for religion and nonreligion, projected that between 2010 and 2050, there will be some initial increases of the unaffiliated followed by a decline by 2050.
 Some theorists think religion will fade away but Pew reveals a more complicated picture.
 Pew predicts the unaffiliated share of the world population will decrease, at least for a while, from 16.4% to 13.2% by 2050.
 Pew states that religious areas are experiencing the fastest growth because of higher fertility and younger populations.
 By 2060, Pew says the number of unaffiliated will increase by over 35 million, but the overall population-percentage will decrease to 13% because the total population will grow faster.
 This would be mostly because of relatively old age and low fertility rates in less religious societies such as East Asia, particularly China and Japan, but also Western Europe.
 By 2019, 43 out of 49 countries studied continued to become less religious.

-Relatively few unbelievers select ‘Atheist’ or ‘Agnostic’ as their preferred (non)religious or secular identity.
+Relatively few unbelievers select 'Atheist' or 'Agnostic' as their preferred (non)religious or secular identity.
 Being nonreligious is not necessarily equivalent to being an atheist or agnostic.
 Many of the nonreligious have some religious beliefs.
 Also, some of the unaffiliated engage in certain kinds of religious practices.
 For example, "belief in God or a higher power is shared by 7% of Chinese unaffiliated adults, 30% of French unaffiliated adults and 68% of unaffiliated U.S. adults.
 Being unaffiliated with a religion on polls does not automatically mean objectively nonreligious since there are, for example, unaffiliated people who fall under religious measures, just as some unbelievers may still attend a church or other place of worship.
 Out of the global nonreligious population, 76.2% reside in Asia-Pacific, while the remainder reside in Europe (12%), North America (5.2%), Latin America and the Caribbean (4%), sub-Saharan Africa (2.4%) and the Middle East and North Africa (0.2%).

-By population

-The Pew Research Center in the table below reflects "religiously unaffiliated" in 2010 which "include atheists, agnostics, and people who do not identify with any particular religion in surveys".

-The Zuckerman data on the table below only reflect the number of people who have an absence of belief in a deity only (atheists, agnostics).
-These do not include the broader number of people who do not identify with a particular religion, such as deists, pantheists, and spiritual but not religious people.
+2020 Population Estimate